-Resources for live-streamed services, such as hymns and readings can be found under the "Visit Us" drop down menu above.
+Resources for live-streamed services, such as hymns and order of service can be found under the "Visit Us" drop down menu above.

 The Church of the Holy City exists to help people be open to God’s presence and to facilitate spiritual well-being.